keystonejs/keystone/docs/guides/custom-schema.md

 As you can see, custom schema can be used to augment Keystone's existing GraphQL functionality in various ways.
 Custom mutations can be used for actions like incrementation that require a single operation that should not rely on data from the client, but they can also be used for operations that have side effects not related to updating lists.

-> **Reminder:** This this example, we used a custom mutation to increase the reliability of operations like incrementation because client requests can be received out of order.
+> **Reminder:** We used a custom mutation to increase the reliability of operations like incrementation because client requests can be received out of order.

 Whilst a custom mutation is a huge improvement over a two-step query-then-mutate solution, it is not completely transactional in every situation.
 The `incrementPageViews` function is asynchronous.
 This means it awaits database operations like `findById` and `update`.
 Depending on your server environment database operations, just like http requests, can be returned in a different order than executed in JavaScript.